soxueren/atsd/api/data/series/query.md

 </aside>

 <aside class="notice">
-** Mutually exclusive fields.
-Entities or an Entity should be specified in the request using ONE of the following fields: entity, entities, entityGroup.
+* One of the following fields is required: **entity, entities, entityGroup, entityExpression**.
+* **entity, entities, entityGroup** fields are mutually exclusive, only one field can be specified in the request.
+* entityExpression is applied as an additional filter to entity, entities, entityGroup fields.
 </aside>

 <h4 id="period">period</h4>